 We just needed to hit the road and everything would work itself out—it always does—right?
 Plus, what’s a little car trouble here and there?
-In the trouble lies the tales; It’s all part of the adventure.
+In the trouble lies the tales; It’s all part of a road-trip adventure.

 After a couple nights backcountry camping in Yosemite we headed for the Eastern Sierras in search of hot springs.
 The heat outside was increasing with every mile.
 I stuck my head out the window for some air.
 It was hot outside, but even hotter inside.
 The van didn’t have AC, and Quin insisted that the best way to keep the van from overheating was to blast the heat.
 With no proof to the contrary I was forced to comply.
 After all, despite some pretty significant elevation gains, the van was running smoothly – except for those two times the battery died on the way out of the park.

 After the Eastern Sierras it was off to Zion.
 And that’s were trouble first reared its ugly head, and van life lost its glamor.
 As we rolled into the park the heat gage shot into the red zone.
 I didn’t understand.
-We were treating the engine like a new born baby – feeding it water every couple of hours, taking frequent breaks to let it rest, even blasting the heat to keep it cool at the expense of our own comfort.
+We were treating the engine like a new born baby – feeding it water every couple of hours, taking frequent breaks to let it rest, even blasting the heat to keep it cool at the expense of our own comfort — quite the experience it was!
 But as I was slowly learning, sometimes there’s just nothing you can do to appease an angry engine.
 We parked the van outside the park and hopped on the shuttle.
 Perhaps the van just needed a little rest and relaxation.
-There’s was plenty to do while we waited!
+There was plenty to do while we waited!

 I laid motionless on the van’s makeshift bed, in a futile attempt to stay cool, my brain racing with plan B’s.
 Outside Quin struggled to explain our location to the AAA operator—between a rock and hard place in the middle of nowhere.
 It was clear we were stuck unless we found a new car.
 My optimism faded into the reality that our only other option was parked in Seattle.